It was established by treaty, under international law, in 2008. Its special status is indicated by the authorized use of the restricted ".int" domain.

-EUCLID also holds a university charter as well as a specific mandate in the field of higher education and sustainable development.
-It belongs to the exclusive group of intergovernmental universities having that rare status under international law, the most famous of which being the United Nations University and the European University Institute.
+EUCLID holds a university charter as well as a specific mandate in the field of higher education and sustainable development.
+It belongs to the exclusive group of intergovernmental universities (see below) having special status under international law, of which the most famous institutions are the United Nations University, the University for Peace, and the European University Institute.

-EUCLID's constitutive text and charter, approved by its Participating States, was duly registered and published in the United Nations Treaty Series (OMOU/UFA ) in December 2010 according to the provisions of Article 102 of the United Nations Charter.
+EUCLID's constitutive text with its charter, approved by its Participating States, was duly registered and published in the United Nations Treaty Series (OMOU/UFA) in December 2010 according to the provisions of Article 102 of the United Nations Charter.

-EUCLID has its global headquarters in Banjul, Gambia, and is a full member in good standing of the Association of African Universities, and of United Nations Academic Impact, among others.
+EUCLID has its headquarters in Banjul, Gambia and Bangui, Central African Republic, and is a full member in good standing of the Association of African Universities, and of United Nations Academic Impact, among others.

 EUCLID belongs to the exclusive category of "international / intergovernmental" institutions of higher learning established under international law, either directly by UN Member States or in some cases by UN-related organs and organizations.